AJV009/Laptop-Buying-Guide/README.md

 AIM: to use OOPs concepts to build something for FUN!
 A college activity!

-## DONT BLAME FOR THE NUMBER OF SWITCH CASES :laughing:
+## DONT BLAME ME FOR THE NUMBER OF SWITCH CASES
+:laughing: :laughing: :laughing:
+thas something I could do when starting out with code!